 Provisional Commitment Teaching Certificate

 If you have a bachelor's degree from an accredited institution but have not yet completed all of the traditional education program requirements, a school may request a Provisional Commitment Teaching Certificate.
 This is a provisional certificate as it is only valid for one year and only applies to the school that requested the issuance.
 However, if you show progress toward full certification, this provisional certificate can be renewed.

 Pass the Required Tests for Nebraska

 The next step to becoming a teacher in Nebraska is to pass certain tests.
 You will have to pass a basic skills test that will assess your knowledge on fundamental areas of teaching.
 You will also need to pass a subject area competence test.

 In Nebraska, the Praxis Core Academic Skills for Educators tests are the approved Basic Skills test for teacher credentialing.
 Passing scores must be achieved in Reading, Writing and Mathematics.

-Starting September 2015, candidates applying for any initial endorsement(s) in Nebraska will need to pass the Praxis II subject matter competence test as well.
+Candidates applying for any initial endorsement(s) in Nebraska will need to pass the Praxis II subject matter competence test as well.
 This test should be taken in the area you want to become certified in as it will be used to verify your content knowledge.
 The test includes three portions: subject assessment, principles of learning and teaching, as well as a teaching foundations test.

 Apply for your Nebraska Teacher Certification